 Dog Aggression Is Common

 It is becoming very common to see aggressive dogs in today’s society.
-Dogs often react aggressively towards other dogs who seeming to have posed no threat at all.
-This does not automatically mean that your dog has an aggressive nature though.
+Dogs often react aggressively towards other dogs who seem to have posed no threat at all.
+This does not automatically mean that your dog has an aggressive nature, though.

 Many times your dog does not have the proper social skills, which is a lot easier to work with than true dog aggression.
 Dogs are not born aggressive, and aggression is NOT a natural state of mind for a dog.
-Something has to shape aggressive behavior in your dog, and it is our goal in Greenville to figure that out.
+Something has to shape this behavior in your dog, and figuring out what is the goal of our dog aggression training programs.
 More often than not your dog is showing aggression because of a lack in social skills that caused your dog to make a negative association due to one or two bad experiences that they had.

 For example, a puppy that has been attacked by an adult dog at an early age.
 This attack is scary for them, especially if the attack dog was one of the first dogs they had ever met.
 This attack can also be scary for the owners, which can lead to the owners starting to shelter the puppy, keeping it away from other dogs in fear something will happen again.

-This puppy has a very good chance of becoming aggressive when they get older, but are not likely to show it until they are about 1 or older.
+This puppy has a very good chance of becoming aggressive when they get older, but they are not likely to show it until they are about one year old or more.

 What should have happened instead, is the owner should have found as many friendly dogs as possible to introduce the puppy to, outweighing any negative feeling about the dog that scared the puppy.
-Meeting 200 friendly dogs after one bad experience is most likely going to make your dog forget the one bad attack and the puppy will be less likely to develop anxiety.
+Meeting 200 friendly dogs after one bad experience is most likely going to make your dog forget the one bad attack, and your puppy will be less likely to develop anxiety.

-Many people do not realize the importance of socializing their dog and need to practice it through the dog’s lifetime.
-There are a lot of stories that come to us about how a dog used to be friendly and get along with other dogs, but just do not seem to anymore.
+Many people do not realize the importance of socializing their dog and the need to practice it through the dog’s lifetime.
+There are a lot of stories that come to us about how a dog used to be friendly and get along with other dogs, but doesn’t anymore.
 This usually happens when owners stop socializing their dog and social skills are lost.
 For many dogs, social skills are what makes them good around other dogs.
 Remember that social skills should include socializing your dogs around strange dogs, not just ones that they are familiar with.
-If you have your dogs around the same group of dogs all the time, they become use to the situation and do not learn any additional skills.
+If you have your dogs around the same group of dogs all the time, they become used to the situation and do not learn any additional skills.

-At our Greenville center, we will find a way to solve your dog’s problem and make them comfortable in any situation you present them with.
+At our Greenville center, our dog aggression training will help solve your dog’s problem and make them comfortable in any situation you present them with.
+Contact us to get started!